atsepkov/RapydScript/README.md

 	for index in range(len(animals)):			# or range(animals.length)
 		print("animal "+index+" is a "+animals[index])

+When possible, RapydScript will automatically optimize the loop for you into JavaScript's basic syntax, so you're not missing much by not being able to call it directly.

 List Comprehensions
 -------------------
 RapydScript also supports list comprehensions, using Python syntax.
 Instead of the following, for example: